George Keith (soccer)

-George Keith (born 26 May 1944) is a Scottish-born former footballer who represented Australia in the late 1960s.
+George Keith (born 26 May 1944) is a former footballer who played as a defender.
+Born in Scotland, he represented Australia in the late 1960s.
 Keith is a member of the Football Federation Australia - Football Hall of Fame.

-Playing career

 Club career

-1959 – 1961.
-Keith was signed by Arsenal F.C. as an apprentice professional footballer, after Arsenal's chief scout saw him playing for Glasgow Schoolboys v London Schoolboys at Wembley Stadium.
+From 1959 to 1961 Arsenal F.C. signed Keith as an apprentice professional footballer, after Arsenal's chief scout saw him playing for Glasgow Schoolboys v London Schoolboys at Wembley Stadium.

 At the end of his term with Arsenal he returned to Scotland to take up a professional career with Greenock Morton and Third Lanark in the Scottish Division One.

 In 1965 Keith migrated to Australia where he played for Melbourne Hakoah and A.P.I.A.
 Leichhardt.
 Keith also represented Victoria and New South Wales.

 International career

-Keith in 1967 made his debut for the Australian national football team.
+Keith in 1967 made his debut for the Australia national team.
 He played 22 times, including 20 in full internationals, for the Socceroos, playing in the unsuccessful Australian qualification for the 1970 FIFA World Cup.